lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 | ![](https://img.shields.io/badge/-Timeline-informational?style=for-the-badge&color=lightgray) | No.43 Audience with the king ~ No.58 Fight against Hugo    |
 | ![](https://img.shields.io/badge/-Reward-informational?style=for-the-badge&color=lightgray)   | None    |

+Speaking to the five people listed below while visiting Heidelberg Castle prior to entering the throne room will trigger a request from Woodrow.
+He will remain here while Stahn and the others speak with Darzen and learn more of Woodrow's parents.

 Excel Table

 ![](stahn-guide/sub069_1.png)
+▲ If you don't talk to enough of the listed NPC you won't be able to trigger the real ending to this Side-Quest.

 ---